npm-simplified/simplified/docs/content-comments.md

 -- (string) `status`

 Required.
-The status of the posted comment.
-Statuses options are: *approved* | *pending* | *spam*
+The comment's status.
+Available statuses are: *approved* | *pending* | *spam*.
+Default's *pending*.

 -- (int) `authorId`

 Optional.
 The id of the user whom posted the comment.

-*If a user is currently logged in, the current user id will automatically use.*

 -- (string) `author`

+The comment's author name.
 Required for non-logged-in user.
-The name of commentator.

 -- (string) `authorEmail`

+The comment's author email address.
 Required for non-logged-in user.
-The commentator's email address.

 -- (string) `authorUrl`

 Optional.
-The commentator's website link.
+The comment's author url.

 #### @returns:
 Returns new comment id on success or error on failure.